Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No explicit guidance on when to use this tool versus alternatives.
-It implies usage for finding subject headings from classification but does not mention when not to use it or provide comparative context with sibling tools like jp_lit_search or jp_lit_resolve_authority.
+No guidance on when to use this tool versus alternatives.
+Implies use for classification-based exploration, but does not explicitly state when not to use or contrast with sibling tools like jp_lit_search or jp_lit_resolve_authority.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.